 The speculative story

-The title of the film gives us a slight clue – it’s about travel ‘between’ the stars.
+The title of the movie gives us a slight clue – it’s about travel ‘between’ the stars.

 Christopher Nolan, and by extension his brother, are known for focusing on characters (specifically male ones) that have a deep and troubled psyche thanks to their past.
 They struggle with their own identities, but focus on very simple goals.